 Learn Mandarin to be part of the Marketplace of the Future

 China is developing economically and with its set of business areas in sales that are growing at a rate faster than Jackie Chan's fame (which received an Oscar of honour).

-The Chinese middle-class, which is already larger than in the UK with 100 million inhabitants, should triple in 2022 according to a study published by the newspaper Le Monde.
+The Chinese middle-class, which is already larger than in the UK with 100 million inhabitants, should triple by 2022 according to a study published by the newspaper Le Monde.
 (Triple?
-Yes, I did write triple…).
+Yes, I did write triple...).

 With this growth, it's the Chinese economic market potential who should see the light of day in the years to come and the demand for foreigners to speak Mandarin or Cantonese is increasing.

 Currently, the numbers build up and they don't lie:

 - The king of e-commerce: when we think of trading on the internet, we often think about the United States … However, China already represents 28% of the online sales with 430 billion dollars in 2014.
 Today, it has 668 millions of internet users for 413 millions of Internet shoppers.
 I'll let you do the calculations to determine who is the biggest online market in the world!

 - The cinematographic industry: severely hit in the west by the illegal downloading, The 7th Art in China has experienced an increased in sales by 48% since 2014.
 A phenomenon that continues and represents already 20 billion yuan (about 2 billion pounds).